2022 Italian general election: Electoral campaign

-On 5 September, when asked about his opinions on the Italian election, former United States president Donald Trump expressed support for Conte, stating he "worked very well with him" in the past, and that he hopes "he does well".
+On 5 September, when asked about his opinions on the Italian election, former United States president Donald Trump endorsed Conte, whom he defined as "a very good person", stating that he hoped he would "do well" and adding that the two had "worked very well" together back when Conte was Prime Minister.
 On the same day, a League councillor from Florence caused some controversy when he filmed a video saying that a vote for the League would be a vote to deport Roma people.
 On 8 September, Letta was criticized by Meloni after he stated, at the annual meeting of the Ambrosetti Forum in Cernobbio, that "with the right's victory, Italy could become a B-class European country like Poland and Hungary."
 His statements were also criticized by the Polish ambassador to Italy, Anna Maria Anders.
 On 9 September, Federico Mollicone, senior member of FdI, was criticized after he demanded for a Peppa Pig episode briefly showing a lesbian couple to be censored.
 On 20 September, FdI sacked Calogero Pisano, a member and candidate that openly praised Adolf Hitler; in an audio message, he expected to only be suspended for a few days.
 While he remained a candidate, FdI removed its symbol from his candidature.
 He was elected in the single-district constituency of Agrigento, Sicilia, with 37.8% of the vote.

 On 23 September, the centre-right coalition held a large rally in Rome, with closing statements and remarks from the main leaders of the alliance.
 On the same day, the other main coalitions and their leaders (PD, M5S, and A–IV) held their final rallies.
 On the day before the election, Ursula von der Leyen, the president of the European Commission, was asked about possible Vladimir Putin allies in the Italian political system and the upcoming election, to which she replied that "if things go in a difficult direction, I've spoken about Hungary and Poland, we have tools."
 The comment garnered a strong backlash from some Italian politicians, especially from Salvini and Renzi.
 According to Italian law, election silence was enforced over all the national territory on 24 September.